JulianSobott/networking/docs/external/Getting_started.rst

             return True
         return False

-Before we connect everything with the networking library, we will show you how it would be done when everything were \
+Before we connect everything with the networking library, we will show you how the relevant functions :code:`login()` and \
+:code:`request_login` would be implemented when everything were \
 just client side and no network between.
 We leave out all the imports for simplicity.

 .. code-block:: python